Final report for SNE21-014-WV

 v.
 Human Resource Risk – ‘Networking, Community Partnership, and Communication ’.

-The Project Team will develop a Moodle (online platform) classroom, which will enable web-based sharing of project materials (curriculum materials; slide presentations; templates, worksheets, and decision tools to use with farmer participants; and verification surveys to use in their own education programs.); and to serve as a discussion and Q&A forum.
-Materials will also be available on flash drives or through hard copies if internet issues pose a problem for participants.
+The Project Team used a Moodle (online platform) classroom, which enabled web-based sharing of project materials (curriculum materials; slide presentations; templates, worksheets, and decision tools to use with farmer participants; and verification surveys to use in their own education programs.); and to serve as a discussion and Q&A forum.
+Materials were also available on flash drives and through a designated Google Drive as the Moodle platform at WVU was discontinued in 2023.
+WVU now has a new system (eCampus Ultra) and we are migrating all project materials to this new system for access by project participants and the wider public.

 Six (6) ASPs will engage (the same BFs as above) five (5) BFs each (30 total BFs) in a BF Business Planning and Risk Management program in selected (a la carte) areas suitable for their audiences.
 ASPs will choose training areas from the curriculum established above.